 - Excellent facilities including birthing rooms with pools, birth balls, bean bags and birth stools.

 - 24 hour access to a range of pain relief in labour including epidural

 - A high dependency unit for mothers who develop complications around the time of birth and who require close monitoring

 - A Level 3 neonatal unit for babies born prematurely or needing additional support after birth

 - Support and care after your baby is born, until you are discharged from hospital or to the postnatal ward

 Why choose us?

-The obstetric unit teams are highly skilled and can deal with any event during labour and birth, from normal to births that may require some medical assistance.
+The obstetric unit teams are highly skilled and can deal with any event during labour and birth, including births that may require some medical assistance.

 Should you require support from our obstetricians, anaesthetists or neonatologists during labour or birth, you will not need to be transferred to another ward as our staff are available on delivery unit 24 hours a day.